-The bill, which was passed without industry support, was backed by some prominent Republicans, while opponents argue it favors the wealthy and creates inequalities for individuals with lower incomes or pre-existing conditions.
+The AHCA, which was passed without industry support, was backed by some prominent Republicans, while opponents argue it favors the wealthy and creates inequalities for individuals with lower incomes or pre-existing conditions.

 The bill needs to pass muster with the Senate Parliamentarian in order to qualify for budget reconciliation, but the Senate has decided to issue a rewrite.